Condorman: Comic book adaptation/sequel

 A comic book adaptation of Condorman was published by Whitman Comics at the time of the film's release.
 A notable change in the illustrations was that Russ, the CIA boss, became an African-American.
-An original comic adventure sequel was also published, taking place in the US.
+An original comic adventure sequel was also published in the third and last issue, taking place in the US.
 Woody is engaged to Natalia, and his Condorman machines are being built by a toy company — a cover for a CIA unit.
 Krokov and Morovich again appear, attempting to take Natalia back to the USSR by force.

 The film was also adapted into a weekly comic strip for Disney's Treasury of Classic Tales by Russ Heath.

 Following Disney's acquisition of Marvel Comics in 2009, The Amazing Spider-Man editor Stephen Wacker lobbied to have Condorman brought into the Marvel Universe.

 Video games

 Condorman's wings can be summoned in Disney Infinity 1.0, Disney Infinity 2.0 and Disney Infinity 3.0 via a power disc.
 The wings give the player the ability to glide through the air.